V-Sekai-fire/aria-character-core/docs/ARCANA_FORMAT_SPEC.md

 ## Reference Implementation

-The reference implementation is available in the AriaStorage module of the Aria Character Core project, written in Elixir with ABNF parsing support.
+The reference implementation is available in the AriaStorage module of the Aria Character Core project, written in Elixir.

 ---